Calf Pain | PAD Symptom | USA Vascular Centers

 How to Treat Calf Pain Caused by Peripheral Artery Disease

 Your vascular specialist may recommend lifestyle changes, such as eating a balanced diet, quitting smoking, and beginning an exercise program.
-If you are experiencing PAD calf pain and are concerned about limiting your exercise, express your concerns to your doctor.
+If you’re experiencing PAD calf pain and are concerned about limiting your exercise, express your concerns to your doctor.
 You may be able to ease into a supervised walking program that slowly builds up your endurance and reduces intermittent claudication symptoms.

-If needed, your doctor may prescribe medication to lower your cholesterol or high blood pressure, or help reduce the risk of blood clots.
+If needed, your doctor may prescribe medication to lower your cholesterol or high blood pressure, or to help reduce the risk of blood clots.
 You may also need one of the following minimally invasive, non-surgical treatments:

-Schedule a Consultation With USA Vascular Centers
+Schedule a Consultation with USA Vascular Centers

 If you think your calf pain is caused by peripheral artery disease, we encourage you to schedule a consultation with one of our vascular specialists online or call us at 888.773.2193 today.